Is wool vegan? As a vegan, you’d think my response would be an emphatic no.

 There are three main revenue streams from keeping a flock, including:

-- Meat – the highest quality meat is from lambs, which are sheep under the age of 12 months.
-You can also make money from mutton, which is the meat from an adult sheep.
+- Meat – the “highest quality” meat is from lambs, which are sheep under the age of 12 months.
+You can also make money from mutton, which is the flesh from an adult sheep.
 However, mutton is not very popular.

 - Wool – as I’ve mentioned already, sheep are shorn one to three times a year, and you can sell their wool on the market.

 - Milk – sheep milk is a specialty product used to make cheeses like pecorino and Roquefort.